Stephen Crane: Early years

 As a child, Crane was often sickly and afflicted by constant colds.
 When the boy was almost two, his father wrote in his diary that his youngest son became "so sick that we are anxious about him."
 Despite his fragile nature, Crane was an intelligent child who taught himself to read before the age of four.
-His first known inquiry, recorded by his father, dealt with writing; at the age of three, while imitating his brother Townley's writing, he asked his mother, "how do you spell O?"
+At the age of three, while imitating his brother Townley's writing, he asked his mother, "how do you spell O?"
 In December 1879, Crane wrote a poem about wanting a dog for Christmas.
 Entitled "I'd Rather Have –", it is his first surviving poem.
 Stephen was not regularly enrolled in school until January 1880, but he had no difficulty in completing two grades in six weeks.
 Recalling this feat, he wrote that it "sounds like the lie of a fond mother at a teaparty, but I do remember that I got ahead very fast and that father was very pleased with me."

 Dr. Crane died on February 16, 1880, at the age of 60; Stephen was eight years old.
-Some 1,400 people mourned Dr. Crane at his funeral, more than double the size of his congregation.
+Some 1,400 people attended his funeral, more than double the size of his congregation.
 After her husband's death, Mrs. Crane moved to Roseville, near Newark, leaving Stephen in the care of his older brother Edmund, with whom the young boy lived with cousins in Sussex County.
 He next lived with his brother William, a lawyer, in Port Jervis for several years.

 His older sister Helen took him to Asbury Park to be with their brother Townley and his wife, Fannie.
 Townley was a professional journalist; he headed the Long Branch department of both the New-York Tribune and the Associated Press, and also served as editor of the Asbury Park Shore Press.
 Agnes, another Crane sister, joined the siblings in New Jersey.
 She took a position at Asbury Park's intermediate school and moved in with Helen to care for the young Stephen.